alibaba/ChatLearn/README.md

 - [ ] Support for more alignment algorithms

 <br><br>
 We welcome community partners to collaborate and contribute to the development, and welcome to join the DingTalk group: 98090003312 to participate in the discussion.
-We are hiring on an ongoing basis, and welcome to contact us.